 “let the beauty we love be what we do.”

+Dr. Heather Heenehan received her Ph.D. in Marine Science and Conservation and Master of Environmental Management from Duke University, spending most of her time at the Duke University Marine Laboratory in Beaufort, NC.
 For her dissertation she worked on the Soundscape Ecology of Hawaiian Spinner Dolphin Resting Bays for her dissertation using acoustics as a tool to understand how the dolphins use different areas, how humans affect the soundscape and how our activities affect the animals.

 She is also a passionate about outreach and science communication.
 She is on the leadership team and Executive Board for the Scientific Research and Education Network (SciREN).
 SciREN, is a 501c3 aimed at connecting scientists with educators.
 The goal of SciREN is to foster the translation and dissemination of current scientific work to educators and to help enhance the science literacy of today’s youth.
 Heenehan is also passionate about encouraging girls to pursue STEM fields and has participated in many events targeting girls in STEM.

 Please use this link for a PDF of my CV (updated March 2018) Heenehan_CV